RishabhBansal2409/Bootstrap_Analysis_of_Handwashing_Data/README.md

 **Steps involved in doing the bootstrap analysis** are as follows :-

-1. **Importing the required libraries and the dataset**.
+1.**Importing the required libraries and the dataset**.

 `Observation` : Observed **alarming no of women died** as the result of childbed fever.

-2. **Calculated Proportion of deaths out of the number of women giving birth** and added it to our original dataframe.
+2.**Calculating Proportion of deaths out of the number of women giving birth** and added it to our original dataframe.

 `Observation` : At a first glance,**clinic 2 seems to be performing better (lesser proportion of deaths) when compared with clinic 1.**

-3.**Visualized the death proportion for the two clinics** from the year 1841 till 1846 using a line chart.
+3.**Visualizing the death proportion for the two clinics** from the year 1841 till 1846 using a line chart.

 `Observation` : We can clearly see from the line charts that the **death rate is much higher at Clinic 1 when compared to Clinic 2.**

-4.**Checked the monthly death rate to see the effect of 'Wash your Hands'** decree issued by the doctor.
+4.**Checking the monthly death rate to see the effect of 'Wash your Hands'** decree issued by the doctor.

 `Observation` : Clealy observed the **significant decline in the concerned death proportion rate before and after the decree was issued**.